Dopant-induced stabilization of three-dimensional charge order in cuprates: Introduction

 Charge-order and dopant-order symmetry breaking can coexist in cuprates.
 In DyBa$_2$Cu$_3$O$_{6+x}$, oxygen-vacancy ordering yields an Ortho-II structural peak at $\mathbf{q}_{\text{Ortho-II}}=(0.5,0,0)$ that is visible at both the Cu $L_{3}$ and Dy $M_{5}$ X-ray edges, whereas the CO peak appears at $\mathbf{q}_{\text{CO}}\approx(1/3,0,0)$ exclusively at the Cu $L_{3}$ edge, allowing the two orders to be cleanly separated \cite{betto2020imprint}.
 The situation becomes less clear when the characteristic wave vectors coincide: in Pr-doped YBa$_2$Cu$_3$O$_7$, resonant soft-x-ray scattering (RSXS) reveals a pronounced three-dimensional peak at $\mathbf{q}\approx(1/3,0,1)$ on the Pr $M_{5}$ edge and a much weaker one with the same wave vector on the Cu $L_{3}$ edge \cite{ruiz2022stabilization}.
 The two signals are strongly coupled to each other and share nearly identical temperature dependences.
 To date, the microscopic origin of this relation remains unclear.

 In this work, we tackle the puzzle of why Pr substitution in YBa$_2$Cu$_3$O$_7$ produces an exceptionally sharp, three-dimensional charge-order peak.
-Using density functional theory (DFT), we explore the most energetically favorable positions and alignments of the Pr dopants with Ba- and Y-site substitution.
+Using extensive density functional theory (DFT) simulations, we hypothesize that this charge order is driven by Pr dopants that have substituted on the Ba sites which then order at low temperatures.
+To arrive at this hypothesis, we explore the most energetically favorable positions and alignments of the Pr dopants with Ba- and Y-site substitution.
 The Pr dopants are ordered in both substitution cases and create a superlattice.
 By contrasting pristine YBCO7 with Ba-site and Y-site Pr-doped variants, we then demonstrate how Pr doping on the Ba-site provides a proper lattice distortion that efficiently enforces the alignment of the 2D CO domain walls along the out-of-plane direction, promoting a stable 3D CO.
 In contrast, Pr doping on the Y-site cannot stabilize such an alignment due to improper dopant size.
 By mapping DFT energetics onto concise classical Hamiltonians for both the Pr sub-lattice and the Cu charge/spin stripes, we perform coarse-grained Monte Carlo simulations to quantitatively estimate the temperature dependency of correlation lengths.
 We show that the charge-order correlation length grows in lock-step with the structural correlation length of the Pr arrangement, mirroring RSXS observations \cite{ruiz2022stabilization}.
 Our results identify dopant-induced lattice pinning as the dominant mechanism underlying three-dimensional CO in Pr-doped YBCO7 and provide a predictive framework for engineering electronic textures through proper ionic substitution.